Research Protections Policies

 This policy provides the following assurances:

-1. Vertebrate animals involved in any research, testing, or teaching procedures receive humane care and treatment.
+1. Animals involved in any research, testing, or teaching procedures receive humane care and treatment.

 4. Research involving the use of live animals is performed in an ethical manner, designed to minimize pain and distress, and comply with applicable federal and state regulations.